senzhaocode/FuSViz_docs/docs/FAQ.md

 __2. What are differences between SV calls from DNA-seq and RNA-seq, and their respective characteristics?
 Why to combine them?__

 - Genomic SV at DNA level represents various types of large variations (e.g. deletions, insertions, duplications, inversions and translocations) that are related to the break, link, recombination and amplification of DNA strand.
 If it occurs in genic regions, a hybrid gene could be formed (so-called “fusion gene”).
 In case of breakpoint in intergenic regions, duplications and deletions can lead to an alteration of genomic regulatory elements (e.g. enhancers or TADs).
-One common feature of SV rearrangement is to break up DNA sequence, which disrupts a proper expression or translation of one gene (e.g. tumor suppressor), finally giving rise to a reduced activation or function loss of the gene.
+One common feature of SV rearrangement is to break up DNA sequence, which disrupts a proper expression or translation of tumor suppressor gene, finally giving rise to a reduced activation or function loss of the gene.
 - In comparison, RNA-seq data is used to address whether a fusion gene could transcribe to a fusion transcript and produce a putative chimeric protein with an in-frame outcome.
 Although breakpoints of fusion genes usually occur in intronic regions, the observed breakpoints of most fusion transcripts coincide with exon boundary due to RNA splicing mechanism, from which some breakpoint pairs show a higher prevalence than others.
 One important biological consequence of fusion transcript is an activation of oncogenes, in particular for a oncogenic downstream partner.
 In addition, a few SV types, e.g. **read-through** and **trans-splicing**, are exclusively detected at RNA level which represents a event of RNA-mediated regulatory mechanism.
 - In short, it is reasonable to combine the features of SV calls from DNA-seq and RNA-seq data together to interpret and visualize SVs associated with oncological-relevant genes in context of cancer genomic and transcriptomic annotations.